 There’s little doubt that conducting an AWS WAR will improve your cybersecurity.
 After all, the best practices outlined in the Well-Architected security pillar cover a broad range of recommendations to keep your systems protected.

-A good MDR solution doesn’t just strengthen your security to protect your systems against external threats.
+A good XDR or MDR solution doesn’t just strengthen your security to protect your systems against external threats.
 It also enables you to act quickly in the event of a cyberattack –– because the quicker you respond, the easier it is to mitigate the impact.

 The Bottom Line

 Conducting your first AWS WAR can be intimidating, especially if this is your first time building on AWS.
 You may feel nervous because you don’t know what to expect after the review is completed.
 Understand that the AWS WAR is supposed to be a discussion –– not an indictment.
-Due to the dynamic nature of technology, cloud services are constantly changing.

 Antonio Sanchez